enyeartc/NFL/README.md

 |Train Score | 0.48838864 | 0.53382886 | 0.49193608 | 0.51867646 | 0.4660482 | 0.47663457 | 0.4947181 | 0.45713115 | 0.49576167 | 0.4938967 | 0.491702043|
 |Test Score | -0.21925802 | -4.10123721 |  0.01212025 | -0.50508861 |  0.2166948 | 0.04728843 | -0.76572212 |  0.29539195 |  0.01962774 | -0.12234241 | -0.51225252|

-When I cross-validated my Linear Model that used all of the features, I got an average R^2 of about 0.49 for the training data and an average R^2 of about -0.51.
+When I cross-validated my Linear Model that used all of the features I selected, I got an average R^2 of about 0.49 for the training data and an average R^2 of about -0.51.
 Since the R^2 for the training data is much higher than the R^2 for the test data, it suggests that the model is too complex and is offer fitting the training data.

 ### Improving the Model